Skip to content

 str

 Prompt template as string.
-None if not used by engine.
+None if not used by model wrapper.

 Parameters: